LataPokhrelBidary/Python_boto3_cloud9_AWS/README.md

 Hi there!
 Welcome to AWS Cloud9!

-For detail insruction for this project, floow me on medium.
+For detail insruction for this project, follow me on medium.

 https://medium.com/towardsdev/aws-cloud-automation-using-python-boto3-and-cloud9-65392eafcfcd

 Thanks

 Happy coding!!!